 Recommendations:

-- Consider hormonal treatment before age 60 to maximize benefits.
+- Consider hormone treatment before 60 to maximize its benefits.

 - Prioritize a personalized approach under medical supervision.

-Progesterone, in synergy with estrogens, represents a promising solution to prevent osteoporosis and protect your bones after menopause.
+Progesterone, working in synergy with estrogens, offers a promising solution to help prevent osteoporosis and keep your bones strong after menopause.

 Fundamental Functions of Progesterone in Bone Health

-After explaining the key role of progesterone in bone regulation, let us examine its main mechanisms.
-Research indicates a direct interaction via specific receptors in the bones and an indirect influence on the action of glucocorticoids.
-These mechanisms allow us to better understand the processes of bone remodeling.
+After explaining the key role of progesterone in bone regulation, let's take a closer look at its main mechanisms.
+Research suggests a direct interaction through specific receptors in the bones, along with an indirect influence on glucocorticoid action.
+These mechanisms help us better understand the process of bone remodeling.

 Bone Remodeling Process

-Bone remodeling is a complex process in which progesterone plays a central role by stimulating the activity of osteoblasts, the cells responsible for bone formation.
-In laboratory tests, exposure to physiological concentrations of progesterone (6.4 × 10⁻⁷–10⁻⁹ M) for 7 days showed a 70% increase in alkaline phosphatase (ALP) activity.
-After 21 days, this activity is increased by a factor of 2.7.
+Bone remodeling is a complex process in which progesterone plays a central role by stimulating the activity of osteoblasts—the cells responsible for bone formation.
+In the lab, exposing samples to physiological concentrations of progesterone (6.4 × 10⁻⁷–10⁻⁹ M) for 7 days resulted in a 70% boost in alkaline phosphatase (ALP) activity.
+After 21 days, this activity increased by a factor of 2.7.

-However, supraphysiological concentrations (6,4 × 10⁻⁶ M) can produce the opposite effect, reducing ALP activity by 50%.
+However, supraphysiological concentrations (6.4 × 10⁻⁶ M) can have the opposite effect, reducing ALP activity by 50%.
 These observations highlight the importance of hormonal balance in maintaining optimal bone health.

 Comparative Effects of Progesterone and Estrogens

-The effects of progesterone and estrogen on the bones are complementary but distinct:
+The effects of progesterone and estrogens on bones are complementary yet distinct:

 Hormone | Main Action | Mechanism |